Quantum origin of the primordial fluctuation spectrum and its statistics

-with $j_l (kR_D)$ the spherical Bessel function of order $l$; $\eta_R$ is the conformal time of reheating which can be associated with the end of the inflationary regime and $R_D$ the comoving radius of the last-scattering surface.
-We have explicitly included the modifications associated with late time physics encoded in the transfer functions $ \Delta(k)$.
+with $j_l (kR_D)$ as the spherical Bessel function of order $l$; $\eta_D$ is the conformal time of reheating, which can be associated with the end of the inflationary regime, and $R_D$ is the comoving radius of the last scattering surface.
+We have explicitly included the modifications associated with latetime physics encoded in the transfer functions $\Delta (k)$.

-Now, the problem is that if we compute the expectation value of the left hand side (i.e. identifying $\langle \hat{\Psi} \rangle = \Psi$) in the vacuum state $| 0 \rangle$ we obtain 0, while it is clear that for any given $ l, m$ the measured value of this quantity is not 0.
-That is, if we rely in this case on the one-point function and the standard identification, we find a large conflict between expectation and observation.
-We might even be tempted to say that evidence of non-Gaussianity has already been observed in each measurement of a particular $\alpha_{lm}$.
+Now, the problem is that, if we compute the expectation value of the right-hand side (i.e., identifying $\langle \hat{\Psi} \rangle = \Psi$) in the vacuum state $| 0 \rangle$, we obtain 0, while it is clear that for any given $l, m$, the measured value of this quantity is not 0.\footnote{ We are ignoring the remote possibility that, just by coincidence, and for some specific $l$ and $m$, the quantity $\alpha_{lm}$ would vanish within the observational margin of error.
+As can be seen in Sec. \ref{colapso}, according to our point of view, that would require a remarkable cancelation between terms determined by a large collection of random numbers.} That is, if we rely in this case on the one-point function and the standard identification, we find a large conflict between expectation and observation.
+We might even be tempted to say that evidence of non-Gaussianity has already been observed in each measurement of a particular $\alpha_{lm}$ .